 Things can get more complex if it’s public property or a shared unit.
 At an apartment building, for example, who is responsible for maintaining the sidewalk?
 Is it the tenants, the landlord, or a third party?
 Likewise with a city sidewalk, is the city responsible for maintaining it, or do they contract with an outside service provider?
 In addition, do they have immunity from prosecution for such issues?

 Another issue that comes into play in a fall accident is negligence.
 You have to prove that the responsible party was, in fact, negligent and put you in danger.
 That means that they somehow violated an established duty to provide you and other pedestrians safe passage, and failed to do so.
 That failure, in turn, resulted in you getting hurt.

 Consider the example of an icy surface.
 When did the ice happen?
 Is there a current ongoing ice storm that created the hazard?
 If so, the responsible party can hardly have had time to fix or address the issue.
 If on the other hand, it happened two days ago and all the surrounding sidewalks are clear, you may have an argument for negligence.

 When to Call a Personal Injury Attorney

 Any time you get seriously hurt and need to seek damages to help you pay for your medical bills lost wages, pain and suffering and other major problems, it’s important to talk to a premises liability attorney.
 Premises liability suits can get complicated very fast, and defendants will fight to avoid paying out major claims.
-The right attorney will protect your right to compensation, will help ensure that you are seen as the victim in the case, and will give you the best chance at a high-value settlement.
+The right attorney will protect your right to compensation, will help ensure that you are seen as the injured party in the case, and will give you the best chance at a high-value settlement.
 If you’ve been hurt in Colorado and you need help in your case, call the attorneys at Heuser & Heuser or complete our online contact form for help today.